joshdholtz/joshdholtz.github.com/_posts/2021-01-13-launching-an-otter-rss-reader.md

 ## _Why is it free?_

 I made this app for me!
 I made it as a learning experience and for something I would personally use.
-I don't want the pressure of having a paid app to make it what users want 🤷‍♂️ But I do care what users thinkg and what so I will take feature requests and bug reports seriously 😉
+I don't want the pressure of having a paid app to make it what users want 🤷‍♂️ But I do care what users thinking and what so I will take feature requests and bug reports seriously 😉

 There **is** an in-app payment for **tipping the developer** _if_ users want to do so.
 The in-app payment gets the user my eternal love, alternative app icons, and some new app color themes (coming in a future version).
 It's not much and not functionality that is needed for the app.
 But I did want the app to be free with all the RSS features!